Surf City Aquathlon™

 The intermediate Distance features a 1.2 mile swim, a 28 mile bike and a 7.5 Mile run - more than an Olympic distance but less than a long course for those who want to try their hand at racing a bit longer.

 Swim 1.2 Miles around the historic Santa Cruz Municipal Wharf into the Cowell Beach on of the area's premier beginning surf locations.

-Your 13.1 mile run will follow along Santa Cruz’s famous Steamer Lane.
+Your run will follow along Santa Cruz’s famous Steamer Lane.
 As you run along the course you’ll see many surfers making their way down the stairs to the rocks and water to tackle some of the most challenging conditions around.
 You’ll circle the old lighthouse that now houses the Surfer Museum.
 Long course runners will make a loop of the lighthouse and run West Cliff Drive twice.
 Intermediate distance runners will make one loop of the course before heading to the finish.

 You'll finish on Cowell's Beach in front of the Dream Inn, our host hotel for the event.